prithv1/prithv1.github.io/about.md

 permalink: /about/
 ---

 I am currently working as a Research Assistant in the Computer Vision Machine Learning and Perception Lab (CVMLP) at Virginia Tech.
-I am advised by [Dr. Devi Parikh](https://filebox.ece.vt.edu/~parikh) and Dr.Dhruv Batra.
+I am advised by [Dr. Devi Parikh](https://filebox.ece.vt.edu/~parikh) and [Dr. Dhruv Batra](https://filebox.ece.vt.edu/~dbatra).
 I also work closely with Ramakrishna Vedantam and Ramprasaath Selvaraju.

 ## Education

-* B.Tech in Electrical Engineering from Delhi Technological University (Formerly DCE).
+* Bachelor of Technology in Electrical Engineering from Delhi Technological University (Formerly DCE).
-* ABC degree from XYZ University.
-* ABC degree from XYZ University.

 ## Roles